WKHQ-FM: Jingles

 In January 2013, WKHQ revamped its image completely, dropping jingles all together in favor of using sweepers and liners.

 April 2019 saw the return of Jingles to the station, again utilizing the Kiss LA Logo from Reelworld.

 Competition

-WKHQ competes with Z-93 WJZQ, the market's only other CHR station.
+After WJZQ (Z-93) left the CHR format in February 2023 to switch to Hot Adult Contemporary, WKHQ stands as the only CHR station left in Northern Michigan as of 2025.